eternalai-org/truly-open-ai/README.md

 eai agent create $(pwd)/decentralized-agents/characters/donald_trump.txt
 ```

-**Note:** System prompts for your agent can be initialized by placing a file containing the prompt within the system-prompts directory.
-This file will be used to set the initial instructions and context for the agent's behavior.
-You can modify the content of the prompt file to match your desired system prompt.
+The .txt file is the system prompt for your agent.
+It will be used to set the initial behavior for your agent.
+You can modify the content of the prompt file to adjust your agent's personality.

-Fetch agent info from AI721 contract:
+Fetch agent info from the AI-721 contract:
 ```
 eai agent info <agent_id>
 ```